jnozzi/cocoadev.com/markdown/MethodSwizzling.md

 Edit: Sorry, I made a bad mistake in the code last time that could actually cause a possible crash instead of an error message... that's what happens when you don't test code before you post it, I guess.
 What horrible form. ;-)

---General/RobinHP
+--RobinHP

 ----

 Is it really necessary to copy over the "method_types"?
 They should be same to the extent that the IMP your replacing should take the same arguments as the orginal, right?
 Otherwise, would there not be a problem with missing or extra arguments?
 Maybe, they would just be ignored or "nil/NULL" inserted as necessary?

-Others such code examples, specifically that in Anguish et al. in "Cocoa Programming" at page 1083 and those archived at General/CocoaBuilder, mention the need to call "_objc_flush_caches_(Class)" after swizzling to keep the runtime kosher.
+Others such code examples, specifically that in Anguish et al. in "Cocoa Programming" at page 1083 and those archived at CocoaBuilder, mention the need to call "_objc_flush_caches_(Class)" after swizzling to keep the runtime kosher.
 I have tried this and found that I still get some runtime strangeness, like specific confusion about inheritence and the states of ivars.
 After reading this page, which does not mention the use of this function, I ran my software without it and my ivar state problem appeared to go away.
 Does anybody know what the story with "_objc_flush_caches_(Class)" and method swizzling really is?

-- General/DumberThanDanQuayle
+- DumberThanDanQuayle

 ----

 This seems to have one *huge* disadvantage: If a class inherits its method from its superclass, this code will replace the method in the superclass.
-So, if you swizzle a method in General/NSButton that it actually inherits from General/NSView, all other General/NSViews will also have that method.
+So, if you swizzle a method in NSButton that it actually inherits from NSView, all other NSViews will also have that method.
 So, you can't willy-nilly swizzle methods in several subclasses of the same class unless you are sure they all implement their own version.
 Moreover, if you do it with an Apple class and Apple moves the implementation into the superclass, you're screwed.

--- General/UliKusterer
+-- UliKusterer

 ----
 Personally, I find this whole thing rather hackish and have avoided it altogether.
 I am fully prepared to admit this may be ignorance or fear of the unknown talking, but it just seems wrong. ;-)

 ----
 That's a very important point, Uli.
 We should work on this code and see what can be done.
 What comes to mind for me is that what we *really* want is dynamic subclassing + posing or isa-swizzling.
-General/FScript has this, though sort of in beta, and (I think?)
-General/PyObjC has it, so we just need to get an General/ObjC implementatation going.
+FScript has this, though sort of in beta, and (I think?)
+PyObjC has it, so we just need to get an ObjC implementatation going.

 ----